DongzeHE/scpca-docs/docs/download_files.md

 Every download also includes a single `single_cell_metadata.tsv` file containing metadata for all libraries included in the download.

+If a sample includes a library that was processed using spatial transcriptomics, an additional folder, `SCPCL000000_spatial`, will be included inside the sample folder.
+This folder will contain all output files related to processing the spatial transcriptomics library.
+The description of its contents can be found in the [description of the Spatial transcriptomics output section below](#contents-of-spatial-transcriptomics-folder).

 The folder structure within the zip file is determined by whether individual samples or all samples associated with a project are selected for download.

 ## Download folder structure for project downloads: